How to find public lands with map software/apps

 Good news is, there’s some good desktop mapping software and phone apps that can answer the question, hopefully leading you to a secluded, free overnight spot with no hassles.

-Observation #4: I’d like to think I hardly need to mention this, but Leave No Trace principles of course apply.
-Don’t camp in meadows, near waterways or other fragile areas, leave zero garbage, toilet paper or fire rings behind, be VERY careful with campfires (if you even choose to have one) and observe all rules regarding fire closures, common in the summer.
+Leave No Trace principles of course apply.
+Is this obvious?
+I sure hope so.
+Don’t camp in meadows, near waterways or other fragile areas, leave zero garbage, toilet paper or fire rings behind, be VERY careful with campfires (if you even choose to have one) and observe all rules regarding fire closures, which are common in the summer.
 Have a walk around and pick up somebody else's trash before you leave.

 Desktop: Caltopo